 Failure to successfully complete UNIV 101 will result in immediate withdrawal from the University.

-Failure to fulfill the faculty's Foundation Term requirements will result in immediate withdrawal from the program and, in some cases, the faculty.
+Failure to fulfil the Faculty's Foundation Term requirements will result in immediate withdrawal from the program and, in some cases, the Faculty.

 General Principles of the Foundation Term